Welcome to World Threads Traveler, a site dedicated to sustainable fashion, green beauty, eco-education, responsible tourism, and conscious living.

 She works to discover, promote, and encourage sustainable businesses and practices across several industries while always providing authentic reviews readers have come to trust and rely on.

-World Threads Traveler incorporates affiliate links on select posts (always noted at the end of each post).
+World Threads Traveler incorporates affiliate links on select posts (always noted in each post).
 We understand the concern that those posts may not be authentic and may be influenced by the brands we work with.
 We can assure you this is not the case.
 Cait maintains a simple policy: if she likes your brand, believes you are working towards authentic sustainable practices, and actually enjoys your product then she helps to raise brand awareness; if not she doesn’t work with that brand.
 Affiliate links help to keep World Threads Traveler open and operating while adding no additional cost to the reader.
 If you have any questions or concerns about affiliate link usage or other advertising send us an e-mail!
 We hold ourselves to the same standards as the brands we work with: transparency, honesty, and openness.